-Romantic, medieval Burg Eltz Castle near Koblenz in Germany is open daily during the summer season.
-Tickets for the treasury and guided tours are sold at the fortress.
+Visit romantic, medieval Burg Eltz near Koblenz in Germany in summer when the castle is open daily — buy tickets for the treasury and guided tours directly at the fortress.

 Opening Hours for Burg Eltz Castle